rimadevwork/myinstagram-fullstack/README.md

 5. In your React client, ensure all URLs are https://.

 Note: The API Gateway is the entry point for all client requests to your system.
 We must secure it with HTTPS as well.
 Although the Eureka Discovery Server typically doesn't serve sensitive data (it's primarily for service registration and discovery), it should still use HTTPS.
 The connection between the services and Eureka should be secure.
 Services should register and fetch metadata over HTTPS to ensure that no sensitive information (e.g., credentials) is sent over unencrypted channels.
 If all your microservices and the API Gateway use HTTPS, the Eureka server should also be configured to maintain a uniform security posture.

+Note: This will generate a random 256-bit key encoded in Base64, which you can use as your JWT secret.: openssl rand -base64 32

 # UUID